qusers/qfeper/README.md

 no effect on final results).
 The coupling will be suggested based on presence of breaking/forming bond in a angle, torsion and improper.
-The program can handle more than two states; however, the write out format might become messy in case of more than three states.
+The program can handle more than two states; however, the write out format might become messy in case of more than six states.

 ###How to compile:###